jf-m/earning-machine/README.md

 The following steps will guide you through the account creation and the configuration of the [`docker-compose.yml`](docker-compose.yml) file for each passive income application.

+During these steps, you'll be required to open your copy of the [`docker-compose.yml`](docker-compose.yml) located in your `earning-machine` directory with a text editor such as `vim`, `sublime text`, `NotePad`, `TextEdit`.
+Then, follow the next steps and find/replace each "Variable" by your own value (email address, password, identification, ... it depends on the application).

+## Extra explanations

 These apps won't use much RAM/CPU, but should you need to narrow down these apps to the best ones only, each app is ranked using the following emojis:

 - 🟩 High yield earnings